Violin and viola advanced: technique

 By the end of this course you should be able to...

-Change between a wider variety of positions confidently and securely.
+Change between a wider variety of left-hand positions confidently and securely.

 Understand how to select good fingering.

 Use vibrato tastefully to create a warmer tone.

 Use the bow effectively for a consistent quality of sound and a variety of articulations.